 It’s no secret that lenders make money by charging interest on loans, but there’s no profit if the loan is not repaid.
 That’s why lenders go to great lengths to limit the risk of borrower default.
 They check credit reports, verify employment and in the case of unsecured personal loans, they might limit the amount of money they lend you (especially if your credit score is low).

 3. Rates and Payments Are Higher

 Since unsecured personal loans are riskier than loans secured by property, lenders tend to charge higher interest rates.
 How much higher the rates are depends on your credit score and the amount of money you’re borrowing.
+As of May 2021 interest rates on unsecured personal loans ranged from 3% to 36%.
 It’s important to note that lenders may hide a portion of the higher interest rates in upfront fees such as loan origination and application fees.

 With a higher interest rate, your monthly payments could be higher than they would be for a secured loan.
 And the longer your repayment period, the more you’ll pay in interest.

 Before you sign off on a loan, it’s best to make sure that the monthly payment amount is within your budget.
 Personal loan agreements sometimes include substantial late payment penalties that can further upset your ability to make regular payments.

 Finally, you should absolutely use a personal loan calculator to find out what the total cost of borrowing really is.
 You may be surprised – unpleasantly – at how much you’re actually on the hook for.
 It could be that you’re simply exchanging a current problem for a future one that will be much more onerous.

 Of course, unsecured personal loans have their advantages.
 You can obtain a loan online without going through a strict underwriting process and you can use the loan to cover a variety of expenses like unpaid medical debt or a home improvement project.
 But unsecured personal loans can be risky as well and you might have to settle for a higher interest rate.